 Allie shares her inspiring journey with us all below.

 1. Tell us about you Allie!

-Hi, I’m Allie, an online yoga teacher and inspiration leader.
-I’ve had the opportunity to teach thousands of people how to start and sustain a yoga practice from their home, through written articles, online yoga classes, programs, and in-person retreats.
+Hi, I’m Allie, an online yoga teacher and inspirational leader.
+I’ve had the opportunity to teach thousands of people how to start and sustain a yoga practice from their home, through articles, online classes, programs, and in-person retreats.

-I was a former corporate marketing girl who taught yoga in-studio for a couple of years, only to realize that studio gigs would be never get me out of the cubicle – which was the goal!
+I was a former corporate marketing girl who taught yoga in-studio for a couple of years.
+One day I realized that studio gigs would never get me out of the cubicle – which was the goal!

 So, I took my yoga teaching online and four years later, I’m the CEO of a thriving online yoga community – The Journey Junkie – and now cubicle free.

-My online yoga community now supports a life of full-time travel, inspiring my husband and I to leave it all behind, buy a sailboat, and live an alternative lifestyle.
+My online yoga community now supports a life of full-time travel.
+It inspired my husband and I to leave it all behind, buy a sailboat, and live an alternative lifestyle.
 Right now, we live in the Caribbean and have BIG DREAMS of circumnavigating the whole world!

-I showed up for what I believed in every single day: before work, at lunch, in-between work meetings, after work, and on the weekends.
+I showed up for what I believed in every single day.
+That happened before work, at lunch, in-between work meetings, after work, and on the weekends.

-I chose my budding business many times over socializing, especially when transitioning from a purely blog post format to weekly yoga videos.
+I chose my budding business many times over socializing, especially when transitioning from a pure blog post format to weekly yoga videos.
 It was a BIG risk, but worth the investment!